oniointeractive/oniointeractive/README.md

 # Hi there, we are ONIO Interactive 👋

 - 👀 We're interested in designing audiovisual systems and developing Crestron software for them
-- 🌱 We're currently honing my skills in React, .NET, and Python
+- 🌱 We're currently honing skills in React, .NET, and Python
 - 👯 We're looking to collaborate on the audiovisual Crestron projects, by designing complex and big enterprise systems, and then programming them, so you can have the best audiovisual experience!
 - 📫 You can reach us at filip@oniointeractive.com